Sage/carbon/docs/guides/storybook.md

-# Themeing
+# Theming

-Themeing functionality is covered by additional storybook addon.
+Theming functionality is covered by additional storybook addon.
 Included in `devDependencies` of `package.json` `"storybook-addon-styled-component-theme": "Sage/storybook-addon-styled-component-theme#storyspecific-themes",`

 ## Notice